osa-ora/local-llms-podman/bee-agent/readme.md

    ollama pull deepseek-r1:8b
    ollama pull granite3.1-dense:8b
-   ollama list //to view the downloaded models
+   ollama list //to view the downloaded models ollama rm granite3.1-dense:8b // to delete any model, just rm the model_name
 ```

 You can chat to any of these models using the following command.
 (Note: Control+D to stop and exit the interactive mode).